 The Asian financial crisis in 1997 has an impact on Thailand's productivity both in the short run and in the long run.
 The post-crisis productivity growth rate dropped to merely 1% per year in comparison to the pre-crisis level at 2% per year.
 Thus, a better understanding about the factors determining Thailand's aggregate productivity is a key to raising Thailand's output in the long run.
-Recent literature in development economics has identified resource misallocation as an important factor to explain the difference in the productivity level between developed and developing economies.
-Therefore, this paper uses the plant-level data to estimate the allocative efficiency and to identify the source of resource misallocation in the Thai manufacturing sector.
+Recent literature has identified resource misallocation as an important factor to explain the difference in the productivity levels between developed and developing economies.
+This paper uses the plant-level data to estimate the allocative efficiency and to identify the source of resource misallocation in the Thai manufacturing sector.
 The results suggest that the size-dependent policies could contribute to the factor misallocation and that market concentration, foreign investment, and financial deepening could help alleviate the misallocation problem at the sector level.
+However, R&D activities intensifies resource misallocation that calls for well-defined policies to promote knowledge spillover within industry and to reduce the frontier-laggard gap.
+Dynamic resource reallocation helps shore up TFP growth over the business cycle that emphasizing a set of policy to reinforce the mechanism of creative destruction.